readthedocs/readthedocs.org/docs/user/builds.rst

    Once a build was triggered,
-   project administrators can go to the build detail page and click :guilabel::`Cancel build`.
+   project administrators can go to the build detail page and click :guilabel:`Cancel build`.

 :Automatically:

-   When Read the Docs detects a push to a version that is already building, it cancels the running build and start a new build using the latest commit.
+   When Read the Docs detects a push to a version that is already building, it cancels the running build and starts a new build using the latest commit.

 :Programatically: